doodlebunnyhops/doodlebunnyhops.github.io/content/casebook/movie_codes.md

 ---
 title: "Movie Codes"
 weight: 3
+description: "Movie codes and how to find them in Brookhaven RP, with video of the movie.
+Part of Brookhaven Secrets and Mysteries."
 ---

 Movie Codes can be found throughout Brookhaven on a movie reel.
 Their locations are locked until you turn on a switch in the Agency Bunker, though we don't want to rule out there could be other ways to unlock hidden movie codes.